An Abundance of Katherines

-This delightful exercise in geek-chic hums along on the strength of three central characters who have not only failed to live up to their potential, but also have no clue as to what their potential is.
+This delightful exercise in geek-chic hums along on the strength of three central characters who haven't only failed to live up to their potential but also have no clue what their potential is.
 There's no real plot to speak of, no action except for one fight, and reading it assumes at least a tolerance of, if not interest in, the things that interest Colin -- and the author.
 And even fans may be disappointed by the flat-footed finale, in which Colin's rather obvious and trite revelations and epiphanies are expounded at too-great length.
 Ultimately, though, bright kids who like intriguing characters and intellectual play will find this book lots of fun.
 And all teens will certainly relate to the anxieties and fears of these young adults about to embark on the greatest adventure of their lives -- adulthood.

 Families can talk about...